Cleaning Your House to Sell? Checklist for Homeowners

 After meticulously moving through each room and ticking off tasks on your house cleaning checklist, you can now stand back and envision your home through the eyes of potential buyers.

-But don’t forget the exterior.
+But don’t forget the exterior and make sure to improve curb appeal.
 Deep clean outdoors by power washing the driveway, walkway, and exterior walls.
 If you have a pool, make sure to clean it or keep the cover on.
 Tidy up the landscape with weeded and mulched flower beds, pruned shrubs, and swept driveways.

-It’s not just about cleanliness; it’s about staging an environment that invites and entices.
-With this house cleaning guide, you’ve transformed a potentially overwhelming task into a detailed, focused effort.
+It’s not just about cleanliness.
+It’s about staging an environment that invites and entices.
+With this house cleaning checklist, you’ve transformed a potentially overwhelming task into a detailed, focused effort.

 House cleaning checklist FAQs